 Adopting a "clean eating" plan has become a popular way to lose weight and improve overall health.
-But while being more mindful of consuming minimally processed, whole foods can be a good thing, the drive to eat healthy can sometimes veer into a problematic preoccupation with what you're putting on your plate.
+But while being more mindful of eating minimally processed, whole foods can be a good thing, the drive to eat healthy can sometimes veer into problematic territory.

 Video of the Day